cta-observatory/lstosa/docs/components/index.rst

+.. _components:

 Components
 **********

-LSTOSA consists of the lstchain, a set of python scripts, cron jobs and SLURM as resource manager.
-It runs on the LST IT server at La Palma using the lstanalyzer account.
+LSTOSA is a set of python scripts and cron jobs based on lstchain and using SLURM as resource manager.
+It it thought to run on the LST IT container at La Palma using the lstanalyzer account.

 .. _lstchain: